 Note: It is crucial that this type of “feigning death” is not the same as when opossums play dead.
 In their defense, a possum is directly trying to dissuade predators from eating them.
 In the case of rats, tonic Immobility can be induced simply by a combination of adrenaline and light pressure or with pressure on the neck area.

 Can Wild rats Play Dead?

 Yeah!
 Wild rats will play dead to dissuade predators from feeding on them.

 Can Pack rats play Dead?

 Absolutely.
-A combination of pressure on the rat’s back and position will put the rat into a trance or “make it play dead”.
+A combination of pressure on the rat’s back and position will put it into a trance or “make it play dead.”

 How Long Do Rats Play Dead for?

 Well, it depends.
 Anywhere from 5- 30 minutes.
 However, the more fearful or submissive a rat is, the longer the trance period.

 How to Tell if Your Rat Is “Playing Dead”